CaptainSapphire/PH-s-Blog/_posts/2025-04-28-CSUCI-Datathon.md

 <br><br>

 ## Awards
-At the very end was the awards ceremony, where our team in the Beginners division got the "Best Interpretation" Award.
+At the very end was the awards ceremony, where our team in the Beginners division got the "Best Interpretation" Award.<br><Br>
 ![awards](https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/April%202025/Resized_image000000.jpeg?raw=true)<br><br>
 *it was such an honor to attend and compete with this wonderful team :))*